Overview

 Clean hydrogen is an emerging opportunity with challenging economics compared to conventional, higher-emission fuel sources.
 Long-term investment certainty and funding are needed to ensure investments can happen today to position Alberta for the long-term.

-Alberta’s support to de-risk investment is focused on working in partnership with industry and other governments to enable new clean hydrogen production, improve access to capital, de-risk hydrogen use in transportation, and consider establishing a hydrogen trading hub.
+Alberta’s support to de-risk investment focuses on working with industry and other governments to enable new clean hydrogen production, improve access to capital, de-risk hydrogen use in transportation, and considers establishing a hydrogen trading hub.

 -